 • • •

-3. Kool-Aid was invented in 1927 by Edwin Perkins.
-It had actually started as a concentrated syrup known—and I am not making this up—as “Fruit Smack.”
-Perkins realized that a higher margin could be realized by reducing the weight of his product, so he converted the syrup to a powder.
-His hometown of Hastings, NE celebrates Kool-Aid Days every summer.
-Anthropomorphic juice pitcher, unrepentant property destroyer, and nightmare fuel Kool-Aid man didn’t come along until the 1950s, and not in wall-crushing “OH YEAH” form until the mid-1970s.
+3. Kool-Aid was invented in 1927 by Edwin Perkins. , beginning life as a concentrated syrup known as Fruit Smack.
+For real!
+Perkins realized that he’d have higher margins if his product weighed less, so he converted the syrup to a powder.
+Now, his hometown of Hastings, NE celebrates Kool-Aid Days every summer, and people make pickles soaked in the stuff.
+Anthropomorphic juice pitcher, unrepentant property destroyer, and nightmare fuel Kool-Aid Man didn’t come along until the 1950s, and not in wall-crushing “OH YEAH” form until the mid-1970s.
 Incidentally, did you know there were TWO Kool-Aid man video games, for the Atari and Intellivision, and a Kool-Aid Man comic book?

 Actual Kool-Aid flavors include: Triple Awesome Grape, Candy Apple, Chocolate, Cola (?), Root Beer (??), Golden Nectar (???), Grape Tang, and the collection of mascot based flavors that defined my childhood: Incrediberry (an amorphous, flying, blob-like berry superhero), Great Bluedini (an octopus magician), Rock-a-dile Red (a saxophone playing, tie-wearing crocodile), Pink Swimmingo (a beach-going, sunglasses-wearing flamingo), Purplesaurus Rex (a congenial purple dinosaur), and SHARKLEBERRY FIN.
 Oh, sharkleberry fin.
-Oh how I miss you.
+How I miss you.